 The ideal scenario might be a saving account with all the necessary funds and little or no activity for the past 90 days.

-Consider Any Red Flags
+6. Think of Any Red Flags

 Asset issues are often red flags for loan underwriters.
 They hate to see money that was just deposited into your account, as they’ll need to source it and then determine if it’s seasoned.